-For 10 years, I’ve paid my mortgage on time.
+For over 10 years, I've paid my mortgage on time.
 The refinance would have reduced my monthly payment by roughly $500 ($300 in interest), making my default risk even lower.
 Furthermore, my loan-to-value ratio is under 35% compared to the usual 80% LTV when people put 20% down to buy a home.
 Getting rejected when I have over 65% equity in my home and an excellent credit score is pretty ludicrous.

 Banks also have a stringent way of calculating rental income.
 For example, despite receiving $3,800 a month in rental income from another property when reviewing my cash flow, JPM Chase can only take 70% of that amount in their underwriting calculation ($2,660) to account for potential losses or vacancies.
 This is despite having zero vacant months for 10 years.

 Finally, given the stock market, real estate market, and almost everything else have continued to move up over the past year since I purchased my house, my overall net worth has also risen by a healthy amount as well.
 Unfortunately, they have no idea that several comparable homes in my neighborhood have sold for 50% higher in terms of price for square foot.
 Only I care about such detail.

 If JPM Chase accepted my refinance, I would have paid my mortgage on time for five years in a row.
 I also would have transferred at least $250,000 in assets into deposits.
 Finally, I would have referred several other people to JPM Chase to refinance their loans.
 Now, no way.

 Failure is a part of life.
 What counts is what you do after failure.
 Here's how I plan to improve my financials and how you can increase your refinance chances if you find yourself in the same boat.